3 Steps to Wellness with Creativity Tools.

 • increase in cognitive abilities and approaches to work projects with different perspectives

-• overall greater quality of life
+• overall, more outstanding quality of life

 Since those early days of creative wellness exploration, I have developed several personal creative tasks that I can do when I feel those emotions and physical feelings.